-Do not exceed the payload or passenger capacities for your watercraft, which are listed on the capacity plate of the watercraft and in the specifications section of this guide.
+Do not exceed the payload or passenger capacities for your watercraft.
 Overloading can affect maneuverability, stability and performance.
 Also, heavy seas reduce capacity.
 A payload or person capacity plate is not an excuse for failure to use common sense or good judgment.